digitalinteraction/livingdata-docs/using-living-data-admin-panel.md

 ## Reset Password

+Enter your administration email address into to website to receive a new login link.s

 ## Import Participants

 The system is designed to run independently of any other participant system, so participants need to be imported before any deployment begins.